 Assessments are conducted either remotely through video conferencing software or face to face.
 Your QP officer will discuss the options available to you when they invite you to the formal assessment.
-If it is face to face, it will normally be held in the offices of the Royal Society of Chemistry, Royal Pharmaceutical Society or Royal Society of Biology in London.
+If it is face to face, it will normally be held in the offices of one of the professional bodies in London.
 We will provide you with a map and instructions for finding us.
 All our buildings are accessible.
 If you need any special considerations relating to access or conditions in the interview room, please discuss them with your QP Officer well in advance of your assessment date.